Cambridge News: Awards

 The paper won Regional Newspaper of the Year at The Newspaper Awards held in 2009 and 2013.
 This award was part sponsored by its own parent organisation.

 Online media

-Cambridge News publishes most of its news online via its website.
+Cambridge News publishes most of its news online via its website, which – as of no later than 2025 – is branded as Cambridgeshire Live.
 The site can be viewed for free and without registration although the e-edition of the newspaper is behind a paywall.